 Researchers assert that this may be explained by the release of nitrous oxide (NO) that occurs during erection and sexual intercourse (NO has been shown in a number of other studies to cause relaxation of the ureteral muscle).
 The researchers concluded that for men with kidney stones of 6mm in size or smaller who have sexual partners, sexual intercourse at least three times per week may assist with the spontaneous passing of kidney stones.

+If looking for solutions on how to pass a kidney stone, it may be more complicated than engaging in sexual intercourse.
 It’s certainly good news to discover that sex might help sufferers, but it is still very important that you seek professional advice.
 If you suspect you may have kidney stones, speak to a kidney stone specialist to discuss treatment options and management.